 Policies for in-person visits to SHC Offices and Clinic:

-- All walk-in Clinic and Prevention services (Suite 100) continue to be canceled.
-Appointments are required to enter our building.
+- All walk-in visits for Clinic and Prevention services (Suite 100) require an appointment.

 - All patients for the Clinic and Prevention services require a phone screening before an appointment will be set.
-Appointments are no longer limited to existing or rescheduled appointments.
-New patients are now being accepted.
-Call the clinic to setup your appointment: (573) 514-7312.
+New patients continue to be accepted.
+Call the Clinic to setup your appointment: (573) 514-7312.

 - Only patients are allowed in the building.
 Companions are asked to wait outside or in their cars.
 Exceptions: One parent or guardian with their minor child is allowed, but will also have to comply with safety measures in place.
 One support person is allowed if patient requires assistance for mobility, communication, etc.